 REM **Set Target backup log

-When a Vault backup is run, a folder called VaultBackupxxxxxxxx is created, where the xxxxxxx is today’s Date and time. this means we never know what the folder is going to be called.
-By housing the backup in a Folder we definitely know the name of, we can then control its deletion and creation.
+When a Vault backup is run, a folder called VaultBackupxxxxxxxx is created, where the xxxxxxx is today’s Date and time.
+This means we never know what the folder is going to be called.
+By housing the backup in a Folder we know the name of, we can then control its deletion and creation.
 So we Create folders A & B to hold the last and last but one backup

-At this point we remove the Cascaded backup folder.
+At this point, we remove the Cascaded backup folder.
 If you are going to run a one backup folder system, Either REM the rmdir /Q /S %VltBckFld%%VltBckCscFld% and the later line ren %VltBckFld%%VltBckTgtFld% %VltBckcscFld% that moves the old A to B

 REM **Remove and the Cascaded Backup